WinsonTruong/groundwater/README.md

 2. Are certain populations disproportionately affected from superfund sites?
 Do more vulnerable groups (low-income, minority) tend to live closer to superfund sites?

 # Notion Page
 What's a superfund?
 Whats TCE?
 The background knowledge and workflow of this project is best documented on the Notion page below!
+This is highly recommended.

 [Check it out here!](https://www.notion.so/winsontruong/Silicon-Poisoned-Valley-8498e48a6d1e4915a68622b4d4c44388)